Suyashavarpe7/Calculator/README.md

 # 🧮 Scientific Calculator

-A responsive and interactive scientific calculator built using HTML and JavaScript.
+A responsive and interactive scientific calculator built using HTML and JavaScript and CSS.
 This calculator supports basic arithmetic operations, trigonometric functions, logarithms, exponentiation,and more functionality.

 ![Calculator UI]